Best writing partner I could have

 Gary Russell, from whom I learned an immense amount and to whom I owe a vast debt of gratitude, told me to read scripts out loud to ensure that the timing was right.
 It's a lot easier to do that readthrough with two, so I asked Claire if she would help.
 We were both working as journalists and we got on very well.
 Some people you just click with.
 We hit it off very quickly.
 So off we popped for coffee and cake at a lunchtime and we read through a script.
 I think it may have been Figure of Eight, the Bernice Summerfield script that didn't didn't actually get produced.
 Reading through the script, Claire actually stopped a couple of times and asked really interesting questions, which led to me make changes to the script.
 It got me thinking that it really might be really interesting to work with someone on a script or a novel.
 I'd chatted to an established writer who had sounded me out about working together but I didn't think we would gel as writers.
 I had a gut feeling that Claire and I would.
 I was right.

 The first things wrote all came together.
 The Time Hunter novella, Echoes, was first, but it was followed very quickly by the UNIT audio plays, Time Heals and The Wasting, the Short Trips short story Graham Dilley Saves the World and then the novel, The Coming of the Queen.
-They all cane together in roughly the space of a year.
-Given that we were both working as deputy editors of our respective papers, that was a lot of work but we worked together really well.
+They all came together in roughly the space of six months Given that we were both working as deputy editors of our respective papers, that was a lot of work but we worked together really well.

 I do get asked how we work together.
 Basically we go to a coffee shop or a pub, get drinks and munchies in (soft drinks, of course) and in the first case we just sit and bounce ideas about.
 We talk, throw ideas in, reject them, change them... we just talk and knock ideas around, bashing them into shape.
 I take notes when we're chatting and once we have something resembling a story I usually go away and write a synopsis.
 We then discuss that, make whatever amends are needed, and then, I tootle off and write the first draft.
 I hand that over to Claire who does the revision.
 I'm a geek.
 I am a full-on sci-fi, horror and comics geek.
 Claire very much isn't.
 I think that's one of the reasons we work so well together.
 If I write something that's self-indulgent or just too geek, she'll red pen it, she'll bin it or rewrite it.
 We trust each other, we're completely honest about the work and neither of us is precious.
 I think we work really well together.
 It helps that we're mates but it really also helps that we trust each other as writers and we're very different in our approaches to a story.